ToBeNumberOneOne/Md/StyleGide/ProgramStyleGuide.md

 ---
 ### Rule CP3: **All Variables should be initialized before being used**

+- **Exceptions**:
+    - If the PLC initializes explicitly variables to 0, and if this variable should be initialized to 0, it is not required to explicitly initialize the variables to zero.
+However this can affect portability of the code.
+    - Variables that have RETAIN attribute will automatically have their values initialized to their retained upon power reset.
+    - Variables that are linked to physical inputs do not need to be initialized

 ---
 ### Rule CP4: **Driect addressing should not overlap**
 ---
 ### Rule CP5: **Applications shall be well designed**

+Related: Rule CP15 and Rule CP26

+- **Guideline**:
+    - Applications must be well designed
+    - Make use of Arrays (where supported) to aggregate related variables of the same data type
+    - Make use of Structures (where supported) to aggregate related variables of different data types
+    - Make use of Classes where supported or Functions and Function Blocks to reduce complexity of large areas into smaller parts
+    - Make use of Classes where supported, or Functions and Function Blocks to reuse common code
+    - Make use of PRIVATE variables in Classes where supported, or Function Block internal variables to encapsulate data
+    - Design separate programs to use the best language for the job: Ladder, Structured Text, Sequential Function Chart or Function Block Diagram (where supported)

+- **Exceptions**: Accessing system-defined variables or VAR_GLOBAL CONSTANT may require the use of external references

 ---
 ### Rule CP6: **Avoid external variables in functions, function blocks and classes**

+- **Guideline**:
+    - Functions, Function Blocks and Classes **should not use external variables**.
+    - A good alternative to using external references to global variables can be to extend the parameter list, and pass the variables needed for access.
 ---
 ### Rule CP7: **Error information shall be tested**

+- **Guideline**:  After a call to a function returning error information, the returned error information should be tested and eventually the behavior of the process should be changed in case of error.

 ---
 ### Rule CP8: **Floating point comparision shall not be equality or inequality**

+- **Guideline**: comparison between floating point variables must use only the following operators: strict less than (<), less than or equal (<=), strict greater than (>), greater than or equal (>=).

+- Many numbers cannot be represented exactly in floating point notation: number 0.1 is represented by a binary value that corresponds to decimal 0.100000001490116119384765625 in 24bits single precision
 ---
 ### Rule CP9: **Time and physical measures comparison shall not be equality or inequlity**

+- **Guideline**: Comparison between time information or physical measures must use only the following operators: strict less than (<), less than or equal (<=), strict greater than (>), greater than or equal (>=).

+- **Reasoning**: The equality operator requires a strict equality between operands.
+When using time information or physical measure, this equality may not be met and the inequality is almost alwaysmet.
 ---
 ### Rule CP10: **Limit the comlexity of POU code**

+- **Guideline**: If the code of a POU exceeds some complexity level, the code should be split up into several POUs.

+- **Reasoning**: Complex code is difficult to maintain and a source of errors.
 ---
 ### Rule CP11: **Avoid multiple writes from multiple tasks**

+- **Guideline**: When sharing variables among tasks you must avoid writing to a variable from more than one task.
+When using communication variables between two tasks, it is important to decide which task writes which variables so that a given variable is not written from the two different tasks.

 ---
 ### Rule CP12: **Manage synchronization among tasks**
 ---
 ### Rule CP13: **Physical output should be writen once per PLC cycle**
 ---
 ### Rule CP14: **POUs shall not call themselfves directly or indirectly**

+- **Guideline**: A recursive algorithm should be replaced by an iterative algorithm.

+- **Reasoning**: Recursive algorithms normally consume stack space for each call so deep recursion can cause system failure, even if unplanned.
+Support for recursive calls of POU is vender-specific so using it also makes the program less portable

 ---
 ### Rule CP15: **POUs shall have a single point of exit**

+- **Guideline**: POU structure should be changed to avoid the usage of RETURN instruction before the end of the code.
+If programming language is Structured Text, conditional instructions should be used for the other languages, use a label at the end of the POU and use JUMP instruction to jump to this last label.

+- **Reasoning**: Testability, Readability and maintainability are good reasons to do that.
+In case of debugging, it is possible to add some code just before returning the POU and we got this information in all cases.

 ---
 ### Rule CP16: **Read a variable writtten by anoyher task only once per cycle**
 ---